biotest05/biotest05/README.md

 ### about me

-some guy making random projects, i also like making music and mods for games.
+some guy from poland making random projects, i also like making music and mods for games.

 ![](https://komarev.com/ghpvc/?biotest05&style=flat-square)